 Building code compliance refers to the National Construction Code (NCC) objectives with either Deemed-to-Satisfy Solutions (Australian Standard AS4654.2) or a Performance Solution authorized by the Registered Building Surveyor (under State legislation).

-The substrate condition is vital to the waterproofing detail applications.
-The two most typical construction types are: Slab construction and Wooden Frame construction.
-Most waterproofing systems are required to be installed under tiles or a final decorative surface.
-As such, it is vital to ensure the detailing work is done accurately, the products are fully cured and checked for compliance prior another trade working on the surface.
-The major causes for balcony waterproofing failure is choice of suitable materials and rushing the job.
+The condition of the substrate is critical for successful waterproofing applications.
+The two most common construction types are slab construction and wooden frame construction.
+Most waterproofing systems are designed to be installed beneath tiles or a final decorative surface, making precise detailing essential.
+It is crucial to ensure that all waterproofing products are fully cured and inspected for compliance before other trades begin work on the surface.
+The primary causes of balcony waterproofing failure are the use of unsuitable materials and rushing the process.

 Key Products: